Guillaume Dupuytren: Birth and education

 Guillaume Dupuytren was born in the town of Pierre-Buffière in the present-day department of Haute-Vienne.

-He studied medicine in Paris at the newly established École de Médecine and was appointed prosector, by competition, when only eighteen years of age.
+He studied medicine at the newly established École de Médecine in Paris and was appointed prosector, by competition, when only eighteen years of age.
 His early studies were directed chiefly to anatomical pathology.
-In 1803 he was appointed assistant surgeon at the Hôtel-Dieu, Paris, and in 1811 he became professor of operative surgery in succession to Raphael Bienvenu Sabatier.
+In 1803 he was appointed assistant surgeon at the Hôtel-Dieu in Paris, and in 1811 he became professor of operative surgery in succession to Raphael Bienvenu Sabatier.
 In 1816 he was appointed to the chair of clinical surgery and became head surgeon at the Hôtel-Dieu, a post he held until his death.
 He is buried in the Père Lachaise Cemetery.

 Practice

-Dupuytren visited the Hôtel-Dieu morning and evening, performing at each time several operations, lectured to vast throngs of students, gave advice to his outpatients, and fulfilled the duties consequent upon one of the largest practices of modern times.
-By his indefatigable activity he amassed a fortune, the bulk of which he bequeathed to his daughter, with the deduction of considerable sums for the endowment of the anatomical chair in the École de Médecine, and the establishment of a benevolent institution for distressed physicians.
-The most important of Dupuytren's writings is his Treatise on Artificial Anus, in which he applied the principles laid down by John Hunter.
-In his operations he was remarkable for his skill and dexterity, and for his great readiness of resource.
+Dupuytren visited the Hôtel-Dieu morning and evening, each time performing several operations, lectured to vast throngs of students, gave advice to his outpatients and fulfilled the duties consequent upon one of the largest practices of modern times.
+By his indefatigable activity he amassed a fortune, the bulk of which he bequeathed to his daughter, with the deduction of considerable sums for the endowment of the anatomical chair in the École de Médecine and the establishment of a benevolent institution for distressed physicians.
+The most important of Dupuytren's writings is his Treatise on Accidental Anus, in which he applied the principles laid down by John Hunter.
+In his operations he was remarkable for his skill and dexterity and for his great readiness of resource.

-Dupuytren was one of the first surgeons to successfully drain a brain abscess using trepanation, in which a hole is cut in the skull, and he also used the method to treat seizures.
+Dupuytren was one of the first surgeons to drain a brain abscess successfully using trepanation, in which a hole is cut in the skull, and he also used the method to treat seizures.

 He claimed credit for originally describing melanoma and claimed Laennec stole the idea from his lectures.

-He reported a case of breast cancer spontaneous remission in which, after the patient refused surgery, the tumor becoming enlarged, rupturing and getting infected, it began shrinking and disappeared after a few weeks.
+He reported a case of breast cancer spontaneous remission in which, after the patient refused surgery, the tumour becoming enlarged, rupturing and becoming infected, it began to shrink and disappeared after a few weeks.

-He died in Paris, and there with his bequest established the Musée Dupuytren.
+He died in Paris and there with his bequest established the Musée Dupuytren.

 He was a brilliant teacher, an astute diagnostician and a gifted surgeon.
 On the other hand, he was extremely critical of students and colleagues who failed to live up to his exacting professional standards.
-This, along with his desire to be the best of the best won him numerous critics, not all of them objective.
+This, along with his desire to be the best of the best, won him numerous critics, not all of them objective.
 He was described by such colourful epithets as 'The Brigand of Hôtel-Dieu' by Jacques Lisfranc and 'First among surgeons, least among men' by Pierre-François Percy.